Slick9000/diana/README.md

 # diana
-functions similar to python, but in lua!
+library of python functions implemented in lua!

 ## usage